Offset-official/Nautilus-One/README.md

 zsh
 ```

-Configure rosdep (this only needs to be run once)
+Configure rosdep (this only needs to be run once):
 ```bash
 sudo rosdep init
 rosdep update
 ```

-Preparing the workspace
+Preparing the workspace:

 ```bash
 mkdir -p ~/auv_ws/src